-Whether you currently have spondylosis or you are looking for ways to prevent its onset, low-impact exercises such as walking, swimming, aerobics and light weight training can be effective.
-Always talk to a physician to gauge your fitness level before undertaking a new exercise regimen.
+Whether you currently have spondylosis or you are looking for ways to prevent its onset, low-impact exercises such as walking, swimming, aerobics and lightweight training can be effective.
+Always talk to a physician to determine your fitness level before undertaking a new exercise regimen.
 Having a thorough physical exam performed is a good way to determine your exercise goals, which can include:

 - Strengthening the “core” muscles of the abdomen, pelvis, and thighs to help provide overall support for better posture.

 - Strengthening the smaller muscles associated with the spine to provide better structural support for the vertebrae.

 - Improving flexibility at all levels of the spine, particularly in the cervical and lumbar regions.